 Mitsubishi Lancer Interior

-- "While the 2014 Mitsubishi Lancer's chiseled exterior lends an air of aggression, its uninspired interior design drags down the car's overall appeal.
-Interior materials quality isn't good, either, as an abundance of hard plastic gives the Lancer a downmarket feel." -- Edmunds
+- "The 2015 Mitsubishi Lancer has some interesting styling cues on the exterior, but its uninspired interior design drags down the car's overall appeal.
+Interior materials quality isn't good either, as an abundance of hard plastic gives the Lancer a cheap feel." -- Edmunds

 - "I have to say that the interior is crummy.
 It looks outdated and the materials aren't that good.
 I could handle the level of materials used if the styling was better." -- AutoWeek (2013)